 Whether you are hoping to pursue a career in medicine, computer science, or another field entirely, setting yourself apart from the masses during high school is crucial.

-STEM programs and experiences will also help you gain exposure to the world of research and science, get a taste of what it’s really like to work in science, meet some of the top professionals in the field, and build lasting friendships with peers.
+Summer STEM programs and experiences will also help you gain exposure to the world of research and science, get a taste of what it’s really like to work in science, meet some of the top professionals in the field, and build lasting friendships with peers.

 Top Tuition-Free High School Summer STEM Programs